joshua-t-loong/job-bank-map/README.md

 However, with the current labour market being difficult to break into, many individuals, especially young people, are just looking for any kind of work that is within a good distance from their home.
 The best way for people to find this information is spatially.

-Using the beta API ([found here](http://stage.lmi-explore-imt.ca/lmiws-api/job/jbws/ct)) that I found in the current Labour Market Information site, I've built an interactive map using on top of Mapbox that allows people to look at the available jobs in their area.
+Using the beta API ([found here](http://stage.lmi-explore-imt.ca/lmiws-api/job/jbws/ct)) that I found in the current Labour Market Information site, I've built an interactive map on top of Mapbox that allows people to look at the available jobs in their area.

 ## Current Features